AgileIS/AgileTaskBoard/docs/AddIn.md

-# AgileTaskBoard - Add In Version
+# Agile Task Board - SharePoint Add In Version

+> We highly recommend to use the SPFx-Version of Agile Task Board for SharePoint 2016 and newer!

 ## Quick Installation Guide